evkx/evkx.github.io/content/models/zeekr/_index.fr.md

 ---
-title: Zeekr modèles de VE
+title: Modèles EV de Zeekr
 linktitle: "Zeekr"
 description: "Zeekr is a new luxury electric vehicle (EV) brand launched by Geely Automobile in 2021.
 The brand aims to compete with Tesla and other high-end EV makers in China and beyond.
 Zeekr's EV strategy is based on four pillars design, technology, performance and customer experience."
 weight: 30